Small-Bodies-Node/catch-apis/README.md

     - Also, when you bring docker compose systems up/down, it's sometimes helpful to also remove the stopped containers with `docker container prune`
-  - To run everything in prod mode, run `docker-compose -f docker-compose.prod.yml up --build`
+  - To run everything in prod mode, run `docker compose -f docker-compose.prod.yml up --build`
 - DB setup:
   - The CATCH tool requires a postgresDB populated with initial data.
 In